-Envisioning Health Networks through Real-Time Data Visualization
+Envisioning Health Networks with Real-Time Data

 Home to more than 20 hospitals, 250 clinics, and 4,500 care providers, Adventist Health is a non-profit health care organization operating in California, Hawaii, Oregon, and Washington.
 With its holistic approach to health, Adventist Health's vision is to improve the physical, mental, and spiritual health of their communities by enhancing interactions and making care more accessible.
 Adventist Health was developing a new campus experience for their new headquarters in Roseville, CA, and had the opportunity to illustrate and communicate their organization quality through data.
 Specifically, Adventist Health wanted to use the available data to show associates the real-time interactions occurring within the communities that they serve.
 To bring this idea to life, Adventist Health approached Schema Design with the question, How can data be used to tell a story of real-time care within the Adventist Health network?
 The goal of the project was to illustrate the diversity of the Adventist Health patients, connections and coordination between the organization’s teams, and productivity throughout the system.
 Additionally, the visualization would be a part of the lobby experience and act as living art, a piece both beautiful and ambient in nature.

 To begin the project, the design team first asked, "What does it mean to be healthy"?
 Attempting to answer this question involved investigating multiple understandings of health, and how it varies both historically and culturally.
 From this research, a distinction emerged: the diverging concepts of the body as a machine, and the body as a garden.
 This contrast lies between Western and Eastern medicine; the West views the body as a machine, made up of separate parts and dysfunction targeted and treated as it arises, whereas the East views the body as a garden, a unified and self-regulating ecosystem that is directly affected by its surrounding environment and needs to be nurtured as a whole.